gubschk/vcea-aqnet-rpi-node-classroom/README.md

     11. `cd py-opc && sudo python setup.py install`
     12. `sudo apt-get install python-pandas`

+### WSU Wifi and VNC Configuration

+### VNC
+	1. Run the commands "sudo apt-get update" and "sudo apt-get upgrade"
+	2. Install the VNC server with sudo apt-get install tightvncserver
+	3. Set up and run the server by running the command "vncserver :1"
+	4. To start the software automatically, run the command "sudo nano /etc/rc.local" and before the "exit 0" line, enter the code "su - pi -c '/usr/bin/vncserver :1'"
+	5. Restart the Pi with "sudo reboot"
+	6. Confirm the vnc server is running with the command "vncserver :1" and it should say "A vnc server is already running"
+	7. Enter IP address in VNC viewer program
+	The password for all VNC servers is lar2020

+### Enabling copy/paste from remote to local machine (https://www.youtube.com/watch?v=npiX-11kBUU)

+	1. Run the command "sudo apt-get install autocutsel"
+	2. Edit the xstartup file with the command "nano /home/pi/.vnc/startup"
+	3. Type the words "autocutsel -fork" right beneath the words "xsetroot -solid grey"
+	4. Restart the Raspberry Pi to enable copy/paste

+#### Enabling plotting over Matplotlib to the VNCserver

+	1. Use the command "xhost +localHost"

+#### Enabling wifi on the WSU Wireless Network

+	1. Copy and paste the wpa_supplicant.conf file from the current directory to /etc/wpa_supplicant/ using the command "sudo cp" followed by the appropriate directory.
+Alternatively, use the command "sudo pcmanfm" and manually copy and paste the file to the /etc/wpa_supplicant/ directory.For security reasons please email Kristian Gubsch (gubschk@gmail.com) for the supplicant file or navigate to the /etc/wpa_supplicant directory on another Pi to obtain the wifi credentials.
+	2. Run the command "sudo reboot"

+### COVID_Code_Master_File_k30plotting
+This folder contains the code to configure the CO2 sensor and have it plot data in real time.
+Follow the steps below to configure the sensors and have them automatically log data to /var/log/wsn and run/aqnet/CO2_plot on boot.

 ### CO2 sensor Configuration
 1. Open a Linux terminal on the Raspberry Pi
-2. Navigate to COVID_Code_Master_File/Logger_files/urbanova-aqnet-proto directory in the terminal
+2. Navigate to /home/pi/Documents/COVID_Code_Master_File_k30plotting/Logger_files/urbanova-aqnet-proto directory in the terminal
-3. Run the command "sudo sh COVID-install.sh"
+3. Run the command "sudo sh COVID-install-plotting.sh"
 4. Navigate to /var/log/wsn to ensure the CO2 sensor is logging.

-### COVID_Code_Master_File
-This folder contains the code to configure the CO2 sensor, OPC, and BME_280.
-Follow the steps below to configure the sensors and have them automatically log data to /var/log/wsn on boot.

-### Multisensor Configuration
-1. Follow the Initial Setup steps above
+A new file with the current timestamp should have appeared in this directory

+###CO2 Sensor realtime plotting
-2. Open a Linux Terminal on the Raspberry Pi
+1. Open a Linux terminal and navigate to the /home/pi/Documents/COVID_Code_Master_File_k30plotting/Logger_files/urbanova-aqnet-proto directory/bin directory.
-3. Navigate to the COVID_Code_Master_File_Multisensor/Logger_files/urbanova-aqnet-proto directory in the terminal
-4. Run the command "sudo sh COVID-multisensor-install.sh"
-5. Navigate to /var/log/wsn to ensure the sensors are logging
+2. Run the commmand "xhost +localHost" to enable viewing on the VNC client.
+3. Run the command "sudo python k30-plotter.py" and a real time plot of CO2 data should appear on the screen.